 So, first of all, this is a bit of a contradiction in terms, but I am a generalist with special interests.
 By 'generalist' I mean that I am interested in all the facets of life.
 I have worked in a general counselling service with people from many different backgrounds.
 I like looking at the complexity of life and gradually making out the larger puzzle.
 I'm curious about the highly individual in each person's experience, as well as experiences which we share as human beings.

-Having said that, I have also worked in more specialist counselling services and therefore have aquired special expertise in working with two particular client groups :
+I have also gained special expertise in working with particular client groups.

 By working in more specialist counselling services I have gained experiences with: